American Bobtail Diseases: Everything you need to know about this fascinating cat breed

 Causes and symptoms

-Obesity can occur in the American Bobtail due to its leisurely nature.
-Excess weight puts strain on joints and can lead to various health problems.
+Obesity can occur in American Bobtails due to their laid-back nature.
+Excess weight puts strain on the joints and can lead to various health problems.
 Symptoms include:

 • inertia